togaritogarikun/TeXfiles/README.md

 - appenA.tex
 - reference.tex

+Please edit each file.
+When you make the cover,
+please edit main.tex.
+(sorry, but this is not user friendly.
+Modifications will be coming soon.)
 Each file can be outputed as pdf files for confirmation.

-Style files are required to complie main.tex:
+FStyle files are required to complie main.tex: uFrthermore, style files are required to complie main.tex:

 - mediabb.sty
 - mrsty2.sty